Using Indices of Points on an Elliptic Curve to Construct A Diophantine Model of $\Z$ and Define $\Z$ Using One

 (See Proposition \ref{prop:canmultiply} and Lemma \ref{le:product}.)

 If $(k,m)=1, (k,V_m)_R=1$, and $(m,V_k)_R=1$, we say that the indices $k$ and $m$ can be ``multiplied directly''.
 Before we explain how to ``multiply'' arbitrary indices, note that for {\it any} triple of non-zero indices $k, m$ and $n$ we have that

 (As above, the divisibility bar with a subscript $R$ here refers to the divisibility in our ring.)
-Further, as a general matter, for any ring of characteristic not equal to 2, to define multiplication, it is enough to define squaring: $xy = \frac{1}{2}((x+y)^2-x^2-y^2)$.
-Observe also that for any $k \not = 0$ we can always multiply $k$ and $k+1$ directly.
-We use this fact to define squaring of an index: given an index $k \in \Z_{\not =0}$, we require that for some $s \in \Z_{\not = 0}$ it is the case that
+Note also that, as a general matter, for any ring of characteristic not equal to 2, to define multiplication, it is enough to define squaring: $xy = \frac{1}{2}((x+y)^2-x^2-y^2)$.

 To take care of the indices that we cannot multiply directly we show that for every even index $k$ there exists an odd integer $w$ such that pairs $k$ and $w$ and $k$ and $k+w$ can be multiplied directly.
 (See Proposition \ref{prop:directly} and Remark \ref{rem:directly}.)
 In other words we are able to say, given an index $k \in 2\Z_{\not =0}$, that there exists a $w \in \Z_{\not =0}$, such that $GCD(k,w)=1$ and for some $s, t \in \Z_{\not = 0}$ we have that